Verssae/NeuroJIT/README.md

 To install Docker, refer to the official installation guide at [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/).
 After downloading and extracting `NeuroJIT.zip`, navigate to the directory via CLI.
-To build the container using Docker Compose, execute the following command:
+To build the container using `docker-compose`, execute the following command:

 ```Shell
 $ docker-compose up --build -d